What Happens When You Pay Off Your Mortgage?

 What happens when you pay off your mortgage?
 After doing a jig in the living room, you’ll need to take care of a few housekeeping tasks and make plans for the extra money.

-An option to consider: Would a refinance to a shorter term make more sense, or pulling cash out with a cash-out refi?
+An alternative to consider: Would a refinance to a shorter term make more sense, or pulling cash out with a cash-out refi?
 It can be wise to review all your options as you move toward taking this major financial step.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.